Welcome to ECON104: Principles of Austrian Economics II

 Tips for Success

-ECON104: Principles of Austrian Economics II is a self-paced course, which means that you can decide when you will start and when you will complete the course.
-There is no instructor or an assigned schedule to follow.
-We estimate that the "average" student will take 25 hours to complete this course.
-We recommend that you work through the course at a comfortable pace that allows you to make regular progress.
-It's also a good idea to schedule your study time in advance and try to stick to that schedule as best as you can.
+ECON104: Principles of Austrian Economics II is a self-paced course, meaning you can decide when to start and complete the course.
+We estimate the "average" student will take hours to complete.
+We recommend studying at a comfortable pace and scheduling your study time in advance.

 Technical Requirements